-The card’s variable APR is 18.24% – not bad considering many cards offer APRs north of 20%.
+The card’s APR is 18.49% Variable – not bad considering many cards offer APRs north of 20%.
 You will, however, have to pay an annual fee of $95 after your first year as a cardholder.

-To sweeten the deal, Capital One® offers a one-time $500 bonus when you spend $4,500 on purchases within your first three months as an accountholder.
-That’s enough to cover more than eight years of that $95 annual fee, so it’s worth hitting that $4,500 target if you can afford it and need to spend that much in your first three months with the card.
+To sweeten the deal, Capital One offers a one-time early spend bonus of $500 when you spend $4,500 on purchases within your first three months as an accountholder.
+That’s enough to cover more than five years of that $95 annual fee, so it’s worth hitting that $4,500 target if you can afford it and need to spend that much in your first three months with the card.

 Unlimited 2% cash back – You and any other cardholders you add to the account will earn 2% cash back on all your purchases, with no limit on your earnings.
 There is no minimum amount you can redeem, so you won’t have to wait to claim your cash back.

 Free employee cards – If you want to add employees to your account you can do so at no additional cost to you.
 All cards on the account are eligible to earn cash back from their purchases.

 - Smart Tip: If you add employee cards, it’s a good idea to keep an eye on total spending on the account and make sure your credit utilization ratio (the ratio of what you spend to your credit line) doesn’t exceed the recommended 30%.

 Quarterly and year-end summaries – All of Capital One’s Spark Business credit cards come with customized, itemized reports of your spending at the end of each quarter and year to help you budget and make tax time a breeze.